redplant3d/best_typescript_nodejs_docker_container/README.md

 A template for using Typescript with Nodejs within a Docker container.
 Can be used as dev environment and for production.

 ## The problem
 There is no native support for typescript in nodejs.
-Other libraries like ts-node help to run ts fast and easy.
-But this comes with some drawbacks like diffenernt operating systems on the host maschine and within a container.
+Other libraries like ts-node helps to run ts fast and easy.
+But this comes with some drawbacks like different operating systems on the host maschine and within a container.

 ### What do i want?
 * Easy to setup